-In 2017, Williamson Medical Center announced plans for the Bone and Joint Institute of Tennessee, a partnership between the Franklin hospital and 13 orthopaedic specialists.
+In 2017, Williamson Medical Center – now Williamson Health – announced plans for the Bone and Joint Institute of Tennessee, a partnership between the Franklin hospital and 13 orthopaedic specialists.
 Following their April 2018 groundbreaking, the Institute physicians worked from temporary offices at Williamson Medical Center as well as a second Tollgate Village location in Thompson’s Station.
 The $40 million, 121,252-square-foot freestanding medical office opened on Williamson Medical Center’s main campus April 2019 and was designed to accommodate orthopaedic surgery, arthroscopic surgery, sports medicine and spinal surgery.
 Spaces include six orthopaedic surgery operating rooms and shell space for additional ORs.
 Other accommodations include outpatient imaging services, physical therapy and occupational therapy, nine private rooms for extended PACU patient recovery, physician offices, clinic space and bistro dining with an outdoor terrace, along with an after-hours injury clinic.

 A second location at Tollgate Medical Plaza in Thompson’s Station opened in November 2018, which now offers orthopaedic urgent care and physical therapy.
 Two additional locations in Brentwood and Nolensville also offer orthopaedic urgent care and physical therapy while a standalone physical therapy clinic in West Franklin is Bone and Joint Institute’s most recent addition to the umbrella of services.
-While already operating five locations in Williamson County, Bone and Joint Institute still plans to continue growth within the Williamson County and the Nashville area to meet the needs of our community.
+While already operating five locations in Williamson County, Bone and Joint Institute still plans to continue growth within the county and the Middle Tennessee area to meet the needs of our community.